3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/info.md

 The `--feature-scope` option controls which features are considered when generating the report:

 - `all`: Includes **all features** in the 3DCityDB, both active and terminated.
 All counts and derived statistics reflect the complete database.
 This is the default mode.

-- `active`: Includes **only active features** when computing statistics and properties, ignoring terminated features.
-Overall feature counts still show both active and terminated features.
-Derived statistics—such as top-level features, available LoDs, and other feature-based properties—reflect only active features.
+- `active`: Includes **only active features** when computing statistics and properties.
+Terminated features are ignored for derived statistics such as top-level features, available LoDs, and other feature-based properties.
+However, overall feature counts still show both active and terminated features.

-In databases containing both active and terminated features, the `active` scope produces a report that:

-- Shows only statistics and properties derived from active features.
-- Reflects what would be returned when exporting active features.
-- Indicates which properties (e.g., LoDs or top-level feature types) can be used to filter active features.

-For example, if a specific LoD exists only for terminated features, it will not appear in the report or be usable for filtering active features.
-This makes the `active` scope useful for concise reports focused on current features, while the `all` scope provides a complete overview of the database.
+For example, if a specific LoD exists only for terminated features, it will not be included in an export of active features or be usable for filtering them.
+Consequently, this LoD does not appear in reports with `active` scope.
+This makes the `active` scope ideal for concise reports focused on current features, while the `all` scope provides a complete overview of the database.

 !!! note
     - Generating the report for only active features may take considerably more time.